Custody Lawyers in Northern Virginia

-The highly-rated child custody lawyers at Livesay & Myers, P.C. represent clients in Fairfax, Loudoun, Prince William, Manassas, Alexandria, Arlington, Fredericksburg, Stafford, Spotsylvania and all across Northern Virginia.
+From offices in Fairfax, Arlington, Manassas, Leesburg and Fredericksburg, the child custody and visitation lawyers at Livesay & Myers, P.C. represent clients all across Northern Virginia.

 Sole Custody.
 With “sole custody,” one parent assumes the major role in the physical, emotional, and moral development of the child.
 The custodial parent has primary authority to make all major decisions affecting the child, who lives primarily with this parent.
 Sole custody is defined under Virginia Code § 20-124.1 as an arrangement whereby “one person retains responsibility for the care and control of a child and has primary authority to make decisions concerning the child.”